 - In positions with moving companies

 - With third-party organizations.
-The participant must be hired, paid, and directly supervised by the same company
+The participant must be hired, paid, and directly supervised by the same company.

 - In positions that involve door-to-door or traveling sales

-- In positions where manual labor is the primary focus
+- In positions where manual labor is the primary focus and the facilitation of cultural exchange is lacking

 - In positions with tent companies